chrisalfonso/item_catalog/README-LINUX.md

 11. Clone and configure Item Catalog app

 ## Known Issues
-Intermittent 'Internal Server Error' over Amazon Web Services.
+Intermittent 'Internal Server Error' accessing website on Amazon Web Services.
 Refreshing the page clears the error and renders the appropriate webpage.
 Apache error log reports the following:

 > InvalidRequestError: This Session's transaction has been rolled back due to a previous exception during flush.
 To begin a new transaction with this Session, first issue Session.rollback().
 Original exception was: (psycopg2.IntegrityError) duplicate key value violates unique constraint "user_pkey"

+Intermittent SSH disconnection to server on Amazon Web Services.
+Occurs occassionally when reviewing log files or reading ('cat') files.
+Error reported in terminal:

+> packet_write_wait: Connection to 35.164.200.0 port 2200: Broken pipe